-\ Based on current address of record.
+^{} Based on current address of record.
 Note, outside of lower mainland addresses will reflect online student registrations or students who chose to retain their originating address before they moved to the lower mainland to attend classes at the New Westminster and/or Coquitlam campus.
-Also, excludes Off-shore international students, and 374 Domestic and On-shore international students with un-map able addresses, i.e. outside of BC, etc. Mission = 53, Abbotsford = 74.

-Approximately 60% of Douglas College's students come from the Douglas region (i.e., the Tri-Cities, Burnaby, and New Westminster) and 40% come from outside the region, most notably Surrey.
-Indeed, at 23%, Surrey is now the municipality where the greatest number of Douglas College students reside.
-Reflecting the rapidly growing, suburban population it serves, Douglas College students are relatively young, with 56% under the age of 25.
-The fastest growing age demographic of Douglas students is the 18-21-year-old group, which grew by 9% over the past three years.
+Approximately 55% of Douglas College's students come from the Douglas region (i.e., the Tri-Cities, Burnaby, and New Westminster) and 45% come from outside the region, most notably Surrey.
+Indeed, at 24%, Surrey is now the municipality where the greatest number of Douglas College students reside.
+Reflecting the rapidly growing, suburban population it serves, Douglas College students are relatively young, with 58% under the age of 25.
+The fastest growing age demographic of Douglas students is the 18-21-year-old group, which grew by 6% over the past three years.

 Since its inception, Douglas College has made credit courses very accessible to part-time students.
-Of the approximately 12,000 students Douglas serves in each of the Fall and Winter semesters, approximately 2/3 of the students are part-time and 1/3 of the students are full-time, with many of the part-time students typically enrolled in three courses.
+Of the approximately 12,500 students Douglas serves in each of the Fall and Winter semesters, approximately 2/3 of the students are part-time and 1/3 of the students are full-time, with many of the part-time students typically enrolled in three courses.

-Over the past several years, with the rapid development of applied programs that target baccalaureate degree graduates.
-Douglas has attracted a greater proportion of students who have already earned a Bachelors degree (12% in 2014 vs. 4% in 2010).
+Over the past several years, with the rapid development of applied programs that target baccalaureate degree graduates, Douglas has attracted a greater proportion of students who have already earned a Bachelor's degree (12% in 2014 vs. 4% in 2010).
+Indeed, although advanced post degree credentials represented fewer than 3% of the credentials awarded in 2012/13 AY, they represented over 10% of the credentials awarded in 2016/17 AY.
+In contrast, the proportion of certificate and diploma credentials has been declining.